-The masters within the FSE consists of two years officially, it is common that the master might take longer.
+The masters within the FSE consist of two years officially, it is common that the master might take longer.
 The core programmes for the masters consists of several courses, a Research Project and a second project.
 There are several moments for master orientation.
-First of all a master week is organized to introduce all master programmes of the University of Groningen for Chemistry and Chemical Engineering.
-Next to this the KNCV organizes the Carbon Masterdag, where all master programmes for Chemistry and/or Chemical Engineering of the Netherlands can introduce themselves.
+First of all, a master week is organized to introduce all master programmes of the University of Groningen for Chemistry and Chemical Engineering.
+Next to this, the KNCV organizes the Carbon Masterdag, where all master programmes for Chemistry and/or Chemical Engineering in the Netherlands can introduce themselves.
 More information about the Carbon Masterdag can be found here.

 Applying for the selective master

-From the academic year 2020-2021 the Master Chemistry will be selective with a capacity of 50 students.
-To apply, when you have/will have a Dutch Bachelor degree from Groningen, you will have to fill in an application form.
+From the academic year 2020-2021, the Master Chemistry will be selective with a capacity of 50 students.
+To apply, when you have/will have a Dutch Bachelor's degree from Groningen, you will have to fill in an application form.
 You can find the application form here.
 In this application form the following documents have to be handed in (as a PDF with a maximum size of 5 MB, in English and named as "Family name_Chem_document name"):

 - Your Curriculum Vitae